bitwarden/helm-charts/charts/self-host/README.md

 ### Setup Nginx ingress

-The ALB ingress is not currently recommended since it does not support path rewrites with path-based routing.
 This example uses Nginx, but Traefik could also be used here.
+AWS Load Balancer Controller v2.14+ is supported using rewrites with the `alb.ingress.kubernetes.io/transforms.<serviceName>` annotation, see [Setup AWS ALB ingress](#setup-aws-alb-ingress) below.

 #### Install the Nginx Ingress Controller